-Similar actions are either in place or underway in the U.S. There are a broad variety of data protection laws that are applicable to our activities, and a wide range of enforcement agencies at both the state and federal levels that can review companies for privacy and data security concerns based on general consumer protection laws.
+Similar legal requirements are either in place or are being proposed in the U.S. There are a broad variety of data protection laws that are applicable to our activities, and a wide range of enforcement agencies at both the state and federal levels that can review companies for privacy and data security concerns based on general consumer protection laws.
 The Federal Trade Commission and state Attorneys General are all aggressive in reviewing consumers' privacy and data security protections.
 New laws also are being considered at both the state and federal levels.
-For example, the California Consumer Privacy Act-which went into effect on January 1, 2020 and which was recently amended by the California Privacy Rights Act - is creating similar risks and obligations as those created by GDPR, though the Act does exempt certain information collected as part of a clinical trial subject to the Federal Policy for the Protection of Human Subjects, or the Common Rule.
-Many other states are considering similar legislation and laws have already been passed in Connecticut, Colorado, Utah, Indiana, Iowa and Virginia and Virginia's law has already entered in force as of January 1, 2023.
+For example, the California Consumer Privacy Act- which went into effect on January 1, 2020 and which was recently amended by the California Privacy Rights Act -is creating similar risks and obligations as those created by GDPR.
+Though the Act does exempt certain information collected as part of a clinical trial subject to the Federal Policy for the Protection of Human Subjects, or the Common Rule, it does apply to other personal information that we may otherwise handle, such as personal information collected from employees, applicants and retirees residing in California.
+Similar broad consumer privacy laws have already been passed in numerous states, and laws in Virginia, Colorado and Connecticut already have entered into force.
+In addition, bills for broad consumer privacy laws are being considered in numerous other states and at the federal level.